ThanhNguyen24590/Process/Pt_Schedule.md

   + Provide a 3–4 sentence summary explaining how the schedule balances domains and supports higher-level goals

 #### Task Principle:
-+ Source Tasks: Pull directly from Client’s Goals & Daily Tasks.
++ Source Tasks: strictly use tasks and goals pull directly from "Client goal and daily task".
+No generic or filler activities are allowed unless they are buffer transitions.
 + Task Duration:
   - Tasks must fit within their designated time block without spillover.
-  - Max 50 minutes per task (except meditation/restorative practice)
+  - Max 50 minutes per task or time block.
+Tasks longer than 50 minutes must be split into multiple blocks.
   - Micro-tasks may be grouped if aligned with same goal
 + Goal Tagging: Explicitly note which goal (Daily/Monthly/Yearly/Life) each task supports (in *italics*).
 + Conflict Resolution Hierarchy: Life Goal → Yearly Goal → Monthly Goal → Daily Goal → Client Schedule → Coach Guidance